BoatData/pi_config/README.md

 ### NodeJS API
 Configuring the applications that run on the Pi can be tedious and error prone.
 The aim of this project is to provide an API for applications to configure the elements of the Pi related to marine data.
+In particular we want to be able to configure programs to do things based on the GPIO pins and also control signal values on the GPIO pins in addition to configuring the Pi as an NMEA multiplexer.

 ### See Also